 According to Brian Yates, Ph.D. of American University, the death of a grandparent can have profound ramifications for a grandchild.
 In a recent study, Yates reports that the most severely disturbed of 114 psychiatrically hospitalized adolescents were much more likely to have experienced the death of a grandparent during infancy than those adolescents who were less severely disturbed.
-Dr. Yates concluded that 1 or more grandparents had died during the infancy of 4 of the 16 most severely disturbed adolescents, 7 of the 46 who fell into the intermediate range, but only 1 of the 40 who were least disturbed.
+Dr. Yates concluded that one or more grandparents had died during the infancy of 4 of the 16 most severely disturbed adolescents, 7 of the 46 who fell into the intermediate range, but only 1 of the 40 who were least disturbed.

 Dr .
 Yates and his associates hypothesize that the trauma associated with the death of a grandparent occurs in two stages.
 First, the child directly experiences the grief of losing a grandparent to whom he or she has become closely attached.
 Secondly, there is an indirect negative effect when a grieving parent is temporarily unable to provide the continuity of care and attention necessary for the child.

-Dr. Yates cautions that these findings are preliminary, and may be only correlational, not causally linked.
+Dr. Yates cautions that these findings are preliminary and may be only correlational, not causally linked.

 A Life-long Bond

 This discovery led Dr. Cerney to call for a re-assessment of the importance of grandparents to older children.
-It also signaled to her that grandparental death is very important to children, not only in younger age groups, but in older age groups as well.
+It also signaled to her that grandparental death is very important to children, not only in younger age groups but in older age groups as well.

 Children Try to Help Parents

 What does this all mean?
-Dr. Cerney is unsure, but she suggests the possibility that, in addition to reacting to their own grief, the children were trying to distract their parents from the grief of losing their own parents.
+Dr. Cerney is unsure, but she suggests the possibility that, in addition to reacting to their grief, the children were trying to distract their parents from the grief of losing their parents.
 Dr. Cerney also cites the case of Billy, a 9-year-old who became highly distressed when his grandfather died.
-Billy’s grandmother had died when he was only 9 months old, so he had never developed a close relationship to her.
+Billy’s grandmother had died when he was only nine months old, so he had never developed a close relationship with her.
 To help assuage his grief at the loss of his wife, Billy’s grandfather took an intense interest in his grandson.
 The two of them became inseparable.
 Billy “seemed to give the elderly gentleman the energy he needed to go on living.”

 When it became known that the grandfather was dying of cancer, Billy’s mother tried to discuss the situation with all of her children, but Billy didn’t want to hear about it.
 When the grandfather passed away, Billy was inconsolable.
-He said he wanted to shoot himself with his father’s gun so he could be with his grandfather.
+He said he tried to shoot himself with his father’s gun so he could be with his grandfather.

 As time passed and Billy grew to accept the reality of his grandfather’s passing, he realized he could keep memories of his grandfather alive, and that realization helped him resume his daily life.

-Grandparent’s Inflluence is Lifelong.
+Grandparent’s Influence is Lifelong.

-Death is part of life, and as grandparents teach grandchildren about life, so they should be allowed to teach them about death.
+Death is part of life, and grandparents teach grandchildren about life, so they should be allowed to teach them about death.